 What to Expect When You’re 90 Days Sober

-Changes in digestion and appetite
+Changes in Digestion and Appetite

 How to Stay Sober After Your 90 Days

-Continue to work the steps
+Continue to Work the Steps

 Attending AA meetings and getting a sponsor is a great way to maintain your sobriety.
 Finding someone you can work the steps with can also be an amazing way to make remaining sober and working a program more fun and social.
-AA offers you a safe space to discuss the challenges recovery continues to pose while also providing you with an environment to make sober friendships and connections.

-Find an outpatient program
+Find an Outpatient Program

 Stay Sober with Help From NuView Treatment Center